JuliaGtk/Gtk4.jl/README.md

 Note that this package uses binaries for the GTK library and its dependencies that are built and packaged using [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl).
 On Linux it does **not** use the binaries that are packaged with your distribution.
 The build scripts for the binaries used by Gtk4.jl, including the library versions currently being used, can be found by perusing [Yggdrasil.jl](https://github.com/JuliaPackaging/Yggdrasil.jl).

+### Known incompatibilities

+Gtk4.jl interferes with some other packages, including [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) and [GLMakie.jl](https://github.com/MakieOrg/Makie.jl).
+To use Gtk4 based packages with Makie, you can use [Gtk4Makie.jl](https://github.com/JuliaGtk/Gtk4Makie.jl).

 ## Enabling GTK4's EGL backend (Linux)
 On Wayland, a Cairo-based fallback backend will be used unless you tell `libglvnd_jll` where to find libEGL.
 This can be done by setting the environment variable __EGL_VENDOR_LIBRARY_DIRS.
 See [here](https://gitlab.freedesktop.org/glvnd/libglvnd/-/blob/master/src/EGL/icd_enumeration.md) for details.